kuru0004/mens_tennis_outcomes/README.md

 Figure 5 shows the normalized values of the Logistic Regression coefficients.
 The normalization occurs in two steps.
 * First, the features are scaled before applying the Logistic Regression
-* Second, the resultant coefficients are normalized to the coefficient with the largest magnitude.
+* Second, the resultant coefficients are normalized to the coefficient with the largest magnitude. <br>
 The most important features are shown toward the left side of Figure 5.
 In Logistic Regression, the single-most important features is the rank_points (a measure of the player's relative rank).
 This matches findings from previous works (Kovalchik, 2016).
 Additionally, other important variables were based on winning points, either as a measure of consistency (1stWon, 2ndWon) or performance in high-value situations (bpSaved).
 Unexpectedly, the surface ('Carpet', 'Clay', 'Hard', 'Grass', 'None') had relatively lesser influence, all falling in the broad swath of relatively equally influential coefficients.

 <p align="center">